ashwinreddy/blog/_notes/Public/Works/Hamlet.md

 tags: book
 ---

 _The Tragedy of Hamlet, Prince of Denmark_ is an English [[Tragedy]] by [[Shakespeare]].
 One of his longest and most complex plays, it has been an enduring staple of English literature and literary criticism.
-The critic Harold Bloom calls the play a "Poem Unlimited."
+The critic Harold Bloom calls the play "Poem Unlimited," which comes from Polonius, a character in the play.

 _Hamlet_ is a story about a troubled family.
 The father, king Hamlet, has mysteriously died, leaving uncle Claudius to take the throne and marry the mother Gertrude.
 The son, prince Hamlet, has a clear call to action here.
 But what makes Hamlet interesting and frustrating is his inability to act: his intellect, his seeming awareness that he is in a play, his self-reflexivity all get in the way.
 He may be the first individual.